dogweather/forkful/content/en/bash/dates-and-times/getting-the-current-date.md

   \ to display the date and time in various formats.
 Programmers use this functionality\u2026"
 lastmod: '2024-03-13T22:45:00.253962-06:00'
 model: gpt-4-0125-preview
-summary: "Retrieving the current date in Bash involves using built-in commands to\
-  \ display the date and time in various formats.
-Programmers use this functionality\u2026"
+summary: Retrieving the current date in Bash involves using built-in commands to display the date and time in various formats.
 title: Getting the current date
 weight: 29
 ---